uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

 +      this: This,
        value: number,
        index: number,
--      array: Uint8ClampedArray
+-      array: Uint8ClampedArray,
-+      array: this
++      array: this,
      ) => number,
--    thisArg?: any
+-    thisArg?: any,
-+    thisArg?: This
++    thisArg?: This,
    ): Uint8ClampedArray;
 -
    /**